-- Respiratory care students will abide by the admission and curriculum requirements of the Respiratory Care Department at the time they are admitted or re-admitted to the program. - Once a student has enrolled in the respiratory care program, all respiratory care courses must be completed in the proper sequence as shown in the catalog and degree plan or must have the approval of the program director. - 3.
-No grade below a C in a respiratory care or academic course will be acceptable for progression. - 4.
-A student will be terminated from the program if clinical performance is unsatisfactory as determined by the clinical instructor and the program director.
-This action may be taken at any time during the semester or at the end of the semester. - 5.
-A student who makes a D or F in any science/respiratory care course may repeat that course once in order to obtain a C or better. - 6.
+- 1. Respiratory care students will abide by the admission and curriculum requirements of the Respiratory Care Department at the time they are admitted or re-admitted to the program. - 2.
+Once a student has enrolled in the respiratory care program, all respiratory care courses must be completed in the proper sequence as shown in the catalog and degree plan or must have the approval of the program director. - 3.
+No grade below a C in a respiratory care course will be acceptable for progression. - 4.
+A student who makes a D or F in any science/respiratory care course may repeat that course once in order to obtain a C or better. - 5.
 A student requiring hospitalization or sustaining an injury will be required to obtain a written statement from his/her physician verifying that the health status of the student is adequate for performance in the clinical agency.
-A student may not be allowed to return to the clinical area if he/she must be on medications which may interfere with the ability to perform satisfactorily. - A student who is pregnant must present a physician's statement giving evidence of her ability to perform the work required. - 8.
+A student may not be allowed to return to the clinical area if he/she must be on medications which may interfere with the ability to perform satisfactorily. - 6.
 Students must complete the program within four years after initial acceptance.